LLNL/blt/docs/external_dependencies.rst

 More coming soon!

 .. danger:: talk about expanding host config for mpi and cuda here.
+.. danger:: talk about test_2 here, since it involves MPI.

 Next, we provide paths for MPI: